phetsims/equality-explorer/doc/lock-scenarios.md

 1. Start with one of the plates full.
 1. On the side of the scale with a full plate, drag a term from a toolbox.
 2. Verify that an equivalent term comes out of the opposite toolbox.
-3. Release the dragged term anywhere above the full plate.
+3. Release the dragged term anywhere above the plate.
 4. Verify that the dragged term and equivalent term return to their respective toolboxes.

 ### Scenario 3